Ask an Expert

 Multicultural Donation Statistics

-Over 116,776 of patients on the national transplant list, there are 65,335 multicultural patients waiting for a life saving transplant.
+Of the more than 116,743 patients on the national transplant list, there are 68,165 multicultural patients waiting for a life-saving transplant.
+That is 58% of the national waiting list.
 Gift of Life is committed to providing knowledge and resources to members of our region to make sure every member is informed about correct organ and tissue donation information.
 Learn more about organ donation, and how the multicultural community is affected by donation.

 Statistics Among Minority Communities

 Organ Donation among African Americans

 - African Americans represent 53% of people waiting for organ transplants in Gift of Life's service region, which includes Delaware, the eastern halfof Pennsylvania and southern New Jersey.